Skip to main content

 The first section on the form is "Use shape assigned to product and category."

-The default is "Yes," and this relates to specific settings you may have made using either the Assign Categories to Shapes or Assign Shapes to Categories features.
+The default is "Yes," which relates to specific settings you may have made using either the Assign Categories to Shapes or Assign Shapes to Categories features.

 File:SIX_Guide/007_Projects/003_Visio_Interface/Visio_Shapes_for_SIX/Selection_Settings_for_Shapes/use_shape_assigned_section.jpg